The Reina-Valera Bible. Old Testament and New Testament.

 Matthew, Mark, Luke, John, Acts, Romans, I Corinthians, II Corinthians, Galatians, Ephesians, Philippians, Colossians, I Thessalonians, II Thessalonians, I Timothy, II Timothy, Titus, Philemon, Hebrews, James, I Peter, II Peter, I John, II John, III John, Judas, Apocalypse

-The Bible, which is, the sacred books of the Old and New Testaments.
-Translated in Spanish.
+The Bible is the sacred book of the Old and New Testaments.
+It was translated into Spanish.
 The Word of our God remains forever.
 1569, also known as the Bear’s Bible, is the first complete translation of the Bible into Spanish, published on September 28, 1569.
 Its translator was Casiodoro de Reina.
-The Bible of the Bear is usually referred to as Reina-Valera (RV) for having made Cipriano de Valera’s first revision of it in 1602.
+The Bible of the Bear is usually referred to as Reina-Valera (RV) for making Cipriano de Valera’s first revision in 1602.

 Translation of Reina

-Casiodoro de Reina, Spanish Hieronymite monk of the Monastery of San Isidoro del Campo, after leaving for exile to escape the persecutions of the Inquisition, worked for twelve years in the translation of the Bible.
+Casiodoro de Reina, a Spanish Hieronymite monk of the Monastery of San Isidoro del Campo, after leaving for exile to escape the persecutions of the Inquisition, worked for twelve years in the translation of the Bible.
 The Bear Bible was published in Basel, Switzerland.
 It is called the Bear’s Bible because of the illustration on its cover of a bear trying to reach a honeycomb hanging from a tree.
-This illustration, logo of the Bavarian printer Mattias Apiarius, was placed on the cover to avoid the use of religious icons, because at that time any translation of the Bible into vernacular languages ??was forbidden.
+This illustration, the logo of the Bavarian printer Mattias Apiarius, was placed on the cover to avoid using religious icons because at that time any translation of the Bible into vernacular languages ?? was forbidden.

-For the translation of the New Testament, Reina was based on the Textus Receptus (Erasmus 1516, Stephanus, 1550), the Polyglot Complutense and the best Greek manuscripts known at the time.
-Apparently, it had in sight the versions of the New Testament of Juan Pérez de Pineda of 1556, Francisco de Enzinas of 1543 and translations of Juan de Valdés.
+For the translation of the New Testament, Reina was based on the Textus Receptus (Erasmus 1516, Stephanus, 1550), the Polyglot Complutense, and the best Greek manuscripts known at the time.
+It had in sight the versions of the New Testament of Juan Pérez de Pineda of 1556, Francisco de Enzinas of 1543, and translations of Juan de Valdés.